realm/realm-swift/README.md

 - **Have a feature request?** [Open an issue](https://github.com/realm/realm-cocoa/issues).
 Tell us what the feature should do, and why you want the feature.
 - **Want to ask in-depth questions?** [Join our online office hours](https://attendee.gotowebinar.com/rt/1182038037080364033).
 We host these once a month, and you can join via chat, audio call, or video call.
 - Sign up for our [**Community Newsletter**](http://eepurl.com/VEKCn) to get regular tips, learn about other use-cases and get alerted of blogposts and tutorials about Realm.
-- Attend our monthly [**Online Office Hours**](https://attendee.gotowebinar.com/rt/1182038037080364033) to ask questions directly to the team.

 ## Building Realm